telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/keyboard-support-and-shortcuts.md

 previous_url: /standalone-report-designer-keyboard-shortcuts
 ---

-# Keyboard Support and Shortcuts
+# Keyboard Support and Shortcuts Overview

 When you work in [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}), you have access to many shortcut keys to improve your report designing experience.

 [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}) provides many right-click menus for quick access to frequently used dialog boxes and commands.
 Right-click menus are dynamic and may contain different options, depending on the user configuration and the currently selected objects.

 | Description | Key Combination |
 | ------ | ------ |